Add To Favorites

 These triangles twist and turn!
 How many different triangles can you suspend on a mobile?

-In small groups, find out more about the names and types of triangles.
-Use Crayola® Erasable Colored Pencils to list your results.
-Sketch each triangle and list its characteristics.
-Compare your list with other groups.
-How many new triangles can you add to your list and show on a mobile?
+In small groups, students find out more about the names and types of triangles.
+Use Crayola® Erasable Colored Pencils to list results.
+Students sketch each triangle and list its characteristics. provide time for groups to compare lists with other groups, adding any types that might have been missed.

-On posterboard use your Erasable Colored Pencils to draw a variety of triangles.
+Students create triangle mobiles using the information they have gathered on triangles.
+On posterboard, students use Erasable Colored Pencils to draw a variety of triangles.
 With Crayola Twistables, decorate and label them.
 Cut out the triangles with Crayola Scissors.
-Decorate the other side.
+Encourage students to decorate the opposite side of each triangle.

 Punch a hole at the top of each triangle.
-Punch holes in the bottoms of some so you can hang more triangles from them.
+Holes can also Punch holes in the bottoms of some triangles so additional triangle models can hang from them.

-Hang your Twisting Triangle mobile near a window so it can turn in the breeze.
+Hang Twisting Triangle mobiles near a window so they can turn in the breeze.
+Challenge students to view mobiles and see if they can compose a definition for each type of triangle.

 Add To Favorites